IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Not only God knows, I know, and by the end of the semester, you will know.”

 ― <a href="https://en.wikipedia.org/wiki/Sidney_Coleman" target="_blank">Sidney Coleman</a>

+>“It happened that one semester [around 1970] I was teaching GR, and I noticed that the formula in gauge theory for the field strength and the formula in Riemannian geometry for the Riemann tensor are not just similar -- they are, in fact, the same if one makes the right identification of symbols!
+It is hard to describe the thrill I felt at understanding this point..”

+― <a href="https://en.wikipedia.org/wiki/Yang_Chen-Ning" target="_blank">Yang Chen-Ning</a>

 >“Black holes ain't as black as they are painted.
 They are not the eternal prisons they were once thought.
 Things can get out of a black hole, both to the outside, and possibly to another universe.
 So if you feel you are in a black hole, don't give up.
 There's a way out.”